-We consider the 4C (content, contact, conduct & contract) areas of risk to inform our online safety policy and ensure this is a running and interrelated theme when developing other relevant policies and procedures.
+We consider the 4C areas of risk to inform our online safety policy and ensure this is a running and interrelated theme when developing other relevant policies and procedures.

 The internet is an essential element in 21st century life for education, business and social interaction and we have a duty to provide children with quality access to it as part of their learning experience.